PyQuantSharp/Backtesting/README.md

 #### The effect of this in actual use

 When sharing version 1 I wrote:
-Current performance on my Lenovo T450s: Going through 1800 stocks over 5 years of daily data takes ~8 minutes.
+"Current performance on my Lenovo T450s: Going through 1800 stocks over 5 years of daily data takes ~8 minutes."

 That was getting very bothersome and 2.0 runs through 4500 stocks in ~3 minutes.
 There is no reason to go back to version 1 other than for trying to understand the deeper logic behind Python.
-Performance wise it is too slow for larger datasets and version 2 leads to exactly the same data.
+Performance wise it is too slow for larger datasets and version 2 leads to the exact same data.